 There are lots of signed food-friendly spaces around the Library where you can enjoy a snack.

-There are a number of undercover areas large enough for group meals on the Level 1 River Decks, and the Talking Circle outside of kuril dhagun.
-The grassy areas on the Maiwar Green, between GOMA and State Library, are also good places to eat lunch.
+In addition to the areas detailed above, the grassy areas on the Maiwar Green, between GOMA and State Library, are also good places to eat lunch.

 State Library provides visitors with a cloakroom facility on Level 1 where you can securely deposit your personal belongings.

 Why are there food and drink restrictions at State Library?

 State Library is a leading collector of Queensland’s heritage and we are committed to preserving our collections for use now and in the future.